 - Microbe vs. Terrain Theory

 P.S.: As a functional health coach I help people address the unique dynamics, imbalances and root causes in their own unique body so they can restore proper functioning and get back to feeling like themselves again.
-Book a free health chat with me here to get started.
+Book some time to chat with me here to get started.

 Disclaimer: The information in this post is not medical advice.
 I am a health coach, not a physician or medical doctor, and the information in this post is based on my personal experience and is not in anyway a recommendation.
 Always check with your primary care physician before starting a new supplement.